yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 5. Stop your app by pressing Ctrl-C in your terminal.

-## Deploy to IBM Cloud
+## Deploy to Heroku
 1. Make sure you are inside the folder containing the app.
 Remove the app's dependencies (the `node_modules` folder).
 ```
-cd ~/ibmcloud/helloworld
+cd ~/S381Fcloud/helloworld
 rm -rf node_modules
 ```
-2. Login to IBM cloud.
+2. Login to Heroku cloud.
 Enter your ID and password when prompted.
 When prompted to **Select a region**, selet `us-south`
 ```
 bx login
 bx target --cf